-Cooper Creek Ranch8 month grass-fed and finished cattle and heritage pork ranching apprenticeship in Helmville, Montana
+Cooper Creek Ranch8 month grass-fed, grass-finished heritage pork and beef ranching operation in Helmville, MT

 I love to participate in any opportunities to learn from other like-minded folks and go to as many field tours, conferences, and educational opportunities as possible.
 I love to share what I know and I try to glean as much knowledge off of everyone around me as I can.
 I am always looking ahead and trying new things.
 I use no-till practices when I can and minimal till when I need to.
 I practice rotational grazing but would like to do it more intensively if I had extra help.
 We have recently incorporated sheep into our place in an effort to do multi- species grazing and trying to diversify as much as possible.
 In 2019 we partnered with Trout Unlimited and many others to complete 1.9 miles of stream restoration through our property.
-We also partner with the Blackfoot Challenge and Montana Fish, Wildlife and Parks to reduce predator/livestock conflicts.
+We also partner with the Blackfoot Challenge and FWP to help keep predators at bay using electric fencing.

 Check out Cooper Creek Ranch’s Instagram